 - Gross combined income of three times the monthly rent.

-- Each market has its own credit score requirements for standard approvals, approvals with higher deposits, and denials.
-Please inquire about the exact requirements for your market.
+- Each market has its own Resident Score requirements for standard approvals, approvals with higher deposits, and denials.

 - Bankruptcies: No open bankruptcies.
 Any previous bankruptcies must be discharged at least 12 months before the application submission date.